Skip to main content

 Sum

-This node calculates the sum of all elements in an array, with support for objects and string concatenation.
+This node calculates the sum of all elements in an array.

 Inputs